 Trifle is a classic English dessert, with layers of pound cake, custard, fresh fruit, and whipped cream.
 This holiday trifle uses raspberries and poached pears, making it as delicious as it is beautiful.

 I have warm memories of Christmases spent in England.
 We’d drive up from London for a few days to my friend’s family home in North Yorkshire.
 The dining room in the “house” was large enough to hold one long table which sat 24 family members and one, far-from home Expat-Californian.
 Mr. R. as the host, wore a smoking jacket and “slippers“, while all the other men wore dinner jackets with fancy waistcoats.
 We women wore gowns.
 Christmas dinner was definitely a black tie affair.
+(Disclosure; this post contains affiliate links)

 In addition to the Plum Pudding brought to the table soaked in alcohol and set afire, there was an English Christmas Trifle.